 The American professor and songwriter Katharine Lee Bates took in the views from the top of Pikes Peak a few years later.
 The breathtaking view inspired her to write the song “America the Beautiful”.
 The first draft of “America the Beautiful” was down in a notebook during the summer of 1893, during which Bates spent teaching English at Colorado College in Colorado Springs.
 The song was published in 1910.
 Her final expanded version was written in 1913 and became one of America’s most popular and patriotic pieces of music.

 On November 11, 1918, a battalion of the 26th Infantry Division of the US Army (the Yankee Division) sang “America the Beautiful” upon hearing the announcement of the Armistice.

 Can you drive up Pikes Peak?

 Yes!
 It’s an amazing and thrilling experience to driving up Pikes Peak.
-Most important is to know that Pikes Peak is one of the only mountains that you can actually drive to the summit.
+The most important thing is knowing that Pikes Peak is one of the only mountains you can drive to the summit.

 Pikes Peak Highway is considered one of the most beautiful highways in the United States.
 So it’s worth adding it to your must-do list during your Colorado road trip.

 Hiking over 14,000 feet requires experience and good physical condition, even though the trail is not very difficult.

 So, driving up Pikes Peak is a great idea if you are traveling with kids or older people, lack hiking form, or have no experience with that altitude.